CCCI is a strategic research centre focusing on interdisciplinary research that engages arts, culture, humanities, science, and technology.

 Dr Natasha Kidd is the Deputy Centre Director and a visual artist who works with paint and automation.

 Post Doctoral Research Assistant

-She recently worked at UWE Bristol as a post-doctoral research fellow as part of the Ambient Literature Research Project and her current research address the affordance of mobile technologies for telling stories.
+She recently worked at UWE Bristol as a Post-doctoral Research Fellow as part of the Ambient Literature Research Project and her current research addresses the affordance of mobile technologies for telling stories.
 Amy writes both fiction and non-fiction and is the author of DIY: The Rise of Lo-Fi Culture.